cigmah/site/content/about/_index.md

 # Why CIGMAH?

-Many medical students who have an interest in technology will be able to sustain their interest by approaching technical challenges from the medical side.
+Many medical students with an interest in technology will be able to sustain their interest by approaching technical challenges from the medical side.
 Clinical experience is often invaluable to engineering teams and provides important insight into the healthcare landscape.